chschock/implicit-feedback-recommender/readme.md

 # Introduction

+This recommender system is designed to do recommendation for positive only feedback.
+This could be explicit likes or implicit interaction data of users with some sort of item.
+It works model free and implements a neighbourhood based method that, given a user, finds items that were interacted with by users with a similar profile.

+Depending on the parameters and data, building the model on about a million interactions takes in the order of magnitude of a second.
+Recommending is in the order of magnitude of 50 milliseconds.
+The recommender is therefore cached until a certain amount of changes have occured, then it is rebuilt.

+There are two hyperparameters, alpha and beta.
+The jupyter notebook in experiment can serve as a guideline to implements a grid search for a ranking based metric.

-All shell commands assume you are in the root directory of the app.
+All shell commands in the following sections assume you are in the root directory of the app.

 # Installation